robaho/cpp_fix_codec/README.md

 ## Building

 Remove `fixed.h` , and run `make all` to obtain the latest version of the fixed point decimal library.

+The project builds by default using `make` and CLang.
+There is a `Makefile.gcc` for building using GCC.

+## Design

+The library is extremely low-level, designed for performance first.
+There is no automated FIX metadata.
+The consumer is responsible for defining the group layout of the messages it uses.

+A custom arena based memory allocator is used, and any dynamic memory is reused when parsing the next message.

+Nested groups are fully supported.

+## Performance

+Using a 4 GHz Quad-Core Intel Core i7:

+The library can parse nearly 2M messages a second from a single istream.
+An istream is almost always required because the FIX connection is over TCP and the messages are not delineated.

+Parsing messages with groups slows the parsing by 2x.

+After parsing, the accessing of fields is performed at more than 55M a second.

+## ToDo

+Fix message creation is in the works.